Skip to main content

 • Code of Ethics for Professional Accountants

 All professional accountants in Portugal are subject to ethical requirements.
-The Ordem dos Revisores Oficiais de Contas (OROC) sets ethical standards for the auditing profession in accordance with its prescribed mandate in Law No. 140/2015.
-The OROC approved a revised Code of Ethics effective January 2012, which is aligned with the 2009 version of the IESBA Code of Ethics.
-OROC reported plans to translate and adopt the 2018 version of the IESBA Code of Ethics since 2019.
+The Ordem dos Revisores Oficiais de Contas (OROC) sets ethical standards for the auditing profession in accordance with its prescribed mandate in the Statute of OROC.
+The OROC has its code of ethics, which includes a provision that the latest version of the International Code of Ethics for Professional Accountants supplements its own Code.

-Law No. 139/2015 determines ethical standards for chartered accountants.
+The Statute of OCC determines ethical standards for chartered accountants.
 The Ministry of Finance is responsible for setting the Code of Ethics for approval by the Portuguese Parliament.
 Then Ordem dos Contabilistas Certificados (OCC) members must adhere to the Code during their activities.
-The OCC states that while there is no specific reference in the Law to the IESBA Code of Ethics, the requirements of its Código Deontologico dos Contabilistas Certificados are in line and no less stringent than those in the 2020 International Code of Ethics for Professional Accountants.
+The OCC states that while there is no specific reference in the Law to the IESBA Code of Ethics, the requirements of its code of Ethics Código Deontologico dos Contabilistas Certificados are in line and no less stringent than those in the 2023 International Code of Ethics for Professional Accountants.

 Current Status: Partially Adopted